FlavScents AInsights Entry for (Z)-3-hexen-1-yl acetate (CAS: 3681-71-8)

 3. Natural Occurrence & Formation

-- Known Natural Sources: (Z)-3-hexen-1-yl acetate is naturally found in various green plants, including mint, apples, and tea leaves.
-It is a common component of the aroma profile of many fruits and vegetables.
+- Known Natural Sources: (Z)-3-hexen-1-yl acetate is naturally found in a variety of plants, including apples, bananas, and green tea.
+It is a common volatile in many green leaves.

-- Formation Pathways: It is typically formed through enzymatic reactions in plants, particularly during the breakdown of fatty acids, which occur when plant tissues are damaged.
+- Formation Pathways: It is typically formed through enzymatic processes in plants, particularly during the breakdown of fatty acids.

-- Relevance to “Natural Flavor” or “Natural Fragrance” Designation: Due to its natural occurrence in plants, it is often used in products labeled as containing natural flavors or fragrances.
+- Relevance to “Natural Flavor” or “Natural Fragrance” Designation: Due to its natural occurrence in many plants, it is often used in formulations labeled as "natural."

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs